 Welcome to FileUnemployment.org

 The Unemployment Insurance program is a federal-state program to provide partial wage replacement to beneficiaries while they search for a job.
-Eligible applicants must satisfy three primary conditions - i) lost the previous job due to no fault of their own ii) earned minimum required wages in the base period; and iii) worked for a minimum required duration during the base period.
-The specific eligibility criteria to file for unemployment benefits are set by the respective state governments.
+Eligible applicants must satisfy three primary conditions - i) no-fault job loss ii) minimum base period wages; and iii) minimum base period work duration.
+The specific eligibility criteria details to file for unemployment benefits are set by the respective state governments.

-The purpose of FileUnemployment.org is to provide a platform for beneficiaries to know about the procedure to file for Unemployment Insurance programs in all states of the United States.
-The website provides a detailed guide to eligibility conditions, application methods, training programs organized for job-seekers and various other information that is crucial for prospective claimants.
+FileUnemployment.org is a platform that streamlines information for beneficiaries on filing an application to the Unemployment Insurance programs in the different states of the US.
+We provide a detailed guide to eligibility conditions, application methods, various tools, training programs organized for job-seekers and various other information that is crucial for prospective claimants.
 We ensure the relevance of our information through regular interaction with our users

 Please note that we are not a government organization.
 Neither this website nor this organization is associated with the government in any way.
 We are a private organization whose purpose is to create a single platform for all unemployment insurance-related information.